-We, the citizens of the Barony of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and establish this Constitution as the supreme law of our nation.
+We, the Citizens, Clergy, and Nobility of the Kingdom of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and and establish this Constitution as the supreme law of our nation.

 I. Establishment of Estates

 The people of Ursundova shall be divided into three separate estates.
 Each estate shall be granted rights and privileges and each estate shall bear responsibilities.
 No person shall be denied entry or passage into any estate for reasons not established in law.
 The First Estate shall be that of the Citizenry.
 The Second Estate shall be that of the Clergy.
 The Third Estate shall be that of the Nobility.

 II.
 The First Estate

 Any person not explicitly a member of the other two estates who has taken the oath of citizenship shall be considered a Citizen of Ursundova.
 The authorities of Ursundova shall make no law abridging a Citizen’s freedom of speech, or of the press, or of the right of the Citizens to peaceably assemble, or to petition the government for a redress of grievances, or to cast votes in legal elections.
 The authorities of Ursundova shall make no law prohibiting the free exercise of religion within such bounds as are established by the Second Estate.